 1 tsp orange zest

 3 oz. dark chocolate (at least 70% cacao), chopped (preferably a paleo-friendly brand, such as Hu Kitchen)

 - In a small bowl, mix both flours, collagen (if using), baking soda, and salt.

 - In a large bowl, with an electric mixer, beat together butter, cashew butter, coconut sugar, and zest until light.
 Beat in egg and vanilla until well combined, scraping down the sides of the bowl.
 Add almond-flour mixture and stir in, then fold in chopped chocolate.

 - Cover dough and refrigerate for 1 hour.

-- Scoop dough into 10 to 12 balls; place on baking sheet and use your hands to flatten into disks.
+- Scoop dough into 10 to 12 balls; place on a baking sheet and use your hands to flatten into disks.

 - Bake for 10 to 13 minutes, until just cooked but still soft.